magentabusiness/magentabusiness.github.io/docs/user-guide/install/cluster/minikube-cluster-setup.md

 assignees:
 - ashvayka
 title: Cluster setup using Minikube
-description: ThingsBoard IoT platform cluster setup with Kubernetes and Minikube guide
+description: IoT Hub IoT platform cluster setup with Kubernetes and Minikube guide

 ---

 * TOC
 {:toc}

-This guide will help you to setup ThingsBoard in cluster mode using Minikube tool.
+This guide will help you to setup IoT Hub in cluster mode using Minikube tool.

 ## Prerequisites

-ThingsBoard Microservices run on the Kubernetes cluster.
+IoT Hub Microservices run on the Kubernetes cluster.
 You need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 If you don't have Minikube installed, please follow [these instructions](https://kubernetes.io/docs/setup/learning-environment/minikube/).